The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 At the beginning of the project, everyone knows they need to work at the same paste as the project’s end.

 This is easier said than done in practice.
 When the deadline is months away as in traditional methods, the sense of urgency is lacking.

 But due to the short duration of each iteration, the deadline is at most weeks away.
 After a while, Agile teams learn to keep constant effort for development.

 5-Constant collaborationist between business unit and development

-Teams which can collaborate effectively can produce amazing products.
-I would like to emphasize that collaboration does not mean lack of healthy dose of competition.
+Teams that can collaborate effectively can produce amazing products.
+I would like to emphasize that collaboration does not mean a lack of a healthy dose of competition.

 The competition here changes to make the best one possibly can and have pride in the outcome.